Frequently Asked Questions:

 • If I invest in a PC PAL franchise, is it my own business?

 Yes, absolutely.
-Even though we will ask you to operate in a way very similar to the way we do things (because we have proven that to be the best way for you to be just as successful as us) it is very much your business.
+Even though we will ask you to operate in a way very similar to the way we do things (because we have proven that to be the best way for you to be just as successful as us) it is very much your business and the success of your business depends on your efforts, commitment and implementation of our training and guidance.

 You will deal with your own clients, own the business and make the profit for yourself.
 You can operate in either self-employed, partnership or as a limited company and can elect to become VAT registered if you choose.
-The choice is very much yours.
+The choice is very much yours and the success is down to your efforts (as are the rewards).

 • Why would someone not just start up on their own?